riadahmedzakir/riadahmedzakir/README.md

 - 🧾 Here's my [CV][cvsite]
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Learn new techs and become more proficient in algorithm and data structures.
 Be a bit more active in problem solving while still keeping up with the fast paced tech world.
+- 🥅 2022 Goals: More problem solving and new tech.
+Lets continue 😁
 - ⚡ Fun fact: I love to draw and play basketball.
 - ☠ Dota is my toxicity 😋😋